LuigiD5555/agentic-rag-graphiti-redis/src/api/doc/QUICKSTART_API.md

 ---

 Done!
-Your RAG is now exposed as an OpenAI-compatible API 🎉
+Your RAG is now exposed as an Ollama-like API 🎉